Rithin1206/BitBid/README.md

     *   Github workflows has been setup for this repository to deploy to heroku using `HEROKU_API_KEY` secret
     * If you want a new build out, push your code to `/release/**` branch and a new build will be triggered :)
     * You can check the status of the build under the `Actions` tab

-TODO: Decouple build and deploy into seperate workflows.
-Push images into opensource and **free** container registry like Nexus etc.